 In the U.S., the general rule of copyright duration for a work created on or after January 1, 1978 is the author's life plus 70 years after the author's death.
 This is often referred to as "life-plus-70".
 Works created by companies or other types of organizations generally have a copyright term of 95 years.
 Copyright durations vary for works created before January 1, 1978.
-Once a work no longer carries copyright protection it passes into the Public Domain and may be used freely, without the need to obtain permission
+Once a work no longer carries copyright protection it passes into the Public Domain, meaning it is not protected by copyright law, and may be used freely, without the need to obtain the permission of the creator.

-For assistance in determining whether an item is under copyright protection, use this chart: http://copyright.cornell.edu/resources/docs/copyrightterm.pdf.
+For assistance in determining whether an item is under copyright protection, use this chart: http://copyright.cornell.edu/resources/docs/copyrightterm.pdf (last retrieved 4/28/16).